 Age of the Earth

 The fact that all the planets and their moons not only follow their orbits but rotate in the same direction strongly suggests their all having the same origins.
-Also, meteorites called chondrites have the same chemical composition as the Sun (minus volatile substances) and so are considered to have the same composition as the Earth before differentiation.
+Meteorites which have been dated all were formed around 4.5 Gya.
+Meteorites called chondrites have the same chemical composition as the Sun and are formed of collections of grains which indicate they have never been melted.
+So they are considered to have the same composition as the Earth before differentiation.
 They should also be only slightly older than the Earth.
 Different methods of radioactive dating indicate that these meteorites are at least 4.6 Gy of age.